crimdon/SQLToolkitAzure/readme.md

 This is a set of build and deployment tasks to support Azure Databases.
 -- It uses TFS Service Endpoints to connect to Azure.
 -- Firewall rules are created on the fly.
+-- Displays output from PRINT and RAISEERROR commands

 ## Tasks